KorablikDimak/AsciiConverter/README.md

 No launch conditions are required.
 Just download the app and run it.
 Do not forget to save the resulting Ascii art and send it to your friend.
 ---
 ## Download app
-You can download a working apk for android by the link [LovelyApp](https://disk.yandex.ru/d/P7ZqiEuge64CnQ)
+You can download a working apk for PC by the link [LovelyApp](https://disk.yandex.ru/d/P7ZqiEuge64CnQ)